mgsosna/mattsosna.com/_posts/data_engineering/2023-02-04-SQL-Riddles.md

 I've also included quick [**common table expressions (CTEs)**](https://learnsql.com/blog/what-is-common-table-expression/) to generate the tables in each example, so you don't need to try querying your company's production tables!
 But to get really comfortable with SQL, I actually recommend creating your own database and tables to play with.
 Check out [this post]({{  site.baseurl  }}/Intermediate-SQL) to learn how.

+Note that all queries are in Postgres - you may get different results in a different dialect.
 Finally, an obligatory note that the actual data and topics in each query are just illustrative examples. 🙂

 ## Riddle 1: Timestamp Specificity
 Imagine we have a table called `purchases` with purchase IDs, amounts, and times the purchase were made.
 Let's say it looks like this: